 • Thread A is attempting to remove node a.
-After it reaches the point where predA equals currA, and before it acquires locks on these nodes, a new node is added between predA and currA.
-After A acquires the locks, even though neither predA or currA are marked, validation detects that predA is not the same as currA, and A's call to remove() will be restarted.
+After it reaches the point where pred_A refers to curr_A, and before it acquires locks on these nodes, a new node is added between pred_A and curr_A.
+After A acquires the locks, even though neither pred_A or curr_A are marked, validation detects that pred_A.
+NEXT is not the same as curr_A, and A's call to remove() will be restarted.